Blog

 Trade-offs

-Less developer-native could lead to findings arriving too late in the development lifecycle.
+Being less developer-native could lead to security vulnerabilities being discovered too late in the development lifecycle.

 Frequently Asked Questions (FAQ)